 Step 5: Those with signs of cirrhosis during the ultrasound exam were given a FibroScan and were seen by an hepatologist.

 Step 6: Those who tested positive for HBV or HCV but no indication of current cancer or cirrhosis were seen by an hepatologist.

-Step 7: Two hepatologists and an oncologist physically examined and counseled participants on their medical condition, follow-up treatment steps, physician referrals for treatment, information pamphlets and necessary lifestyle changes.
+Step 7: Two hepatologists and an oncologist physically examined and counseled participants on their medical condition, follow-up treatment steps, physician referrals for treatment, and necessary lifestyle changes.

 Hepatitis B Vaccination

 Since 2011, FIRE has been vaccinating health care workers in rural Mongolia.
-The hepatitis B vaccine not only prevents hepatitis but also liver cancer.
+The hepatitis B vaccine also protects against liver cancer.
 FIRE continues to vaccinate health care workers who test negative for hepatitis B and have not previously been vaccinated.
 Vaccinations are also given to participants of FIRE’s Viral Hepatitis and Liver Cancer Screening Project who test negative for hepatitis B.

 Health Care Worker Capacity Building, Community Awareness, and Advocacy

-Our large screening projects are also done in conjunction with Community Awareness Events, Health Care Worker Capacity Building.
+Bringing depth to our projects, our large screenings are also performed in conjunction with Community Awareness Events, and Health Care Worker Capacity Building.
 We also include Infection, Prevention and Control activities when the budget allows.